 Unethical customers can cost organizations lots of money.
-For example, customers can steal, cheat, scam, defraud, hoodwink, or make up an overly dramatic story about how the soup of the day was far too salty so that they get a small discount.
+For example, customers can steal, cheat, scam, defraud, hoodwink, or worse.
 New research (Greenbaum, Quade, Mawritz, Kim, & Crosby, 2014) shows that there may be hidden costs to organizations that allow customers to consistently get away with these offenses.
 Specifically, it’s the employees who suffer.

 ETHICS VIOLATIONS LEAD TO EMOTIONAL EXHAUSTION